Sphinx extensions

 click_extra.sphinx.setup(app)[source]

-Register new directives, augmented with ANSI coloring.
+Register new directives, augmented with ANSI coloring. :rtype: None

 Danger

-This function activates lots of monkey-patches:
+This function activates some monkey-patches:

 • sphinx.highlighting.PygmentsBridge is updated to set its default HTML formatter to an ANSI capable one for the whole Sphinx app.